Kezzryn/Advent-of-Code/2015/README.md

 ### Day 9 - All in a Single Night
 - **Problem:** Traveling salesman problem.
 And hey!
 I can use my unused code from [2022 Day 16](../2022/Day%2016/) for this.
-- **Solution:** My key insight was to realize that the sum from A -> B and B -> A is the edge weight between the nodes.
+- **Solution:** My key insight was to realize that the sum of A -> B and B -> A is the edge weight between the nodes.
 The second insight was to NOT apply the Floyd–Warshall algorithm, as it does not apply to this puzzle.
 After that, I build a dictionary of answers with Branch and Bound.
 I need to figure out a better function for bounding on max.

 ### Day 10 - Elves Look, Elves Say
 - **Problem:** This is a "Look and Say" problem.
-Sometimes knows as the "Morris Number Sequence".
+Sometimes known as the "Morris Number Sequence".
 - **Solution:** String parsing with `IndexOfAny()` some range work and `.Except()`

 ### Day 11 - Corporate Policy